top of page

 Offering the daily main meal

 Anyone who wishes may come to the monastery any day and offer food for the main meal.
 This could be a good way to learn to know the community and the facilities of the monastery on a more personal level.
-You can send a message to the monastery phone (909 66 462) to let the kitchen manager know that you are intending to come on a particular date, or if you have any questions.
+If you are interested, please fill this form.

 Offerings for the larder